Computer access control: Role-based access control

 Additional constraints may be applied as well, and roles can be combined in a hierarchy where higher-level roles subsume permissions owned by lower-level sub-roles.

 Most IT vendors offer RBAC in one or more products.

 Attribute-based access control

-In attribute-based access control (ABAC), access is granted not based on the rights of the subject associated with a user after authentication, but based on the attributes of the user.
+In attribute-based access control (ABAC), access is granted not based on the rights of the subject associated with a user after authentication, but based on the attributes of the subject, object, requested operations, and environment conditions against policy, rules, or relationships that describe the allowable operations for a given set of attributes.
 The user has to prove so-called claims about his or her attributes to the access control engine.
 An attribute-based access control policy specifies which claims need to be satisfied in order to grant access to an object.
 For instance the claim could be "older than 18".
 Any user that can prove this claim is granted access.
 Users can be anonymous when authentication and identification are not strictly required.
 One does, however, require means for proving claims anonymously.
 This can for instance be achieved using anonymous credentials.
 XACML (extensible access control markup language) is a standard for attribute-based access control.
 XACML 3.0 was standardized in January 2013.